 Intended outcome Success criteria To ensure that phonics and reading at Saint John Fisher is given priority both for staff and for pupils, to increase phonics knowledge and application to reading.
 To ensure good progress is made in phonics and all PP pupils pass the phonics screening check.
 Pupils show a love of reading throughout the school.
-All new and existing staff have a renewed confidence in the teaching of our phonics programme.
+All new and existing staff have a renewed confidence in the teaching of our phonics pro- gramme.
 Staff will have access to CPD and resources as well as SLT / external coaching when necessary.
 Targeted interventions will help children make progress.
 Pre and post intervention assessment will show clear improvements and impact of an extra tuition.
-Notably for the literacy overlearnig sessions, maths fluency interventions, after-school writing groups, phonics groups and year 6 booster groups.
+Notably for the literacy overlearnig sessions, maths fluency interventions, af- ter-school writing groups, phonics groups and year 6 booster groups.
 To Improve outcomes (attainment/progress) across in KS1 and KS2 in reading, writing and maths.
-TT/assessments demonstrate that progress and attainment is at least in line with cohort (half-termly).
+Assessments demonstrate that progress and attainment is at least in line with cohort (half-termly).
 Almost all pupils achieve their age-related expected standard - and/or progress in line with peers from starting points.
-All pupils achieve >6 APS using TT.
-To close the gap by improving poor language skills and vocabulary Pupils can apply the age-related features of their learning as described in TT and/or the Teacher Assessment Frameworks.
+All pupils achieve are making good progress.
+To close the gap by improving poor language skills and vocabulary Pupils can apply the age-related features of their learning as described in our curriculum progression documents and/or Teacher Assessment Frameworks.
 Children are able to articulate themselves well in pupil voice.
 They are part of the school pupil leadership teams where communication is a valuable skill.
-To close the gap by improving working memory and knowledge retention TT/assessments demonstrate that progress and attainment is at least in line with cohort (half-termly).
-Interim reviews are timely.
+To close the gap by improving working memory and knowledge retention Assessments demonstrate that progress and attainment is at least in line with cohort (half- termly).Interim reviews are timely.
 Reviews are built into topics.
 PP are given extra support and scaffolding when required.
-Almost all pupils achieve their age-related expected standard - and/or progress in line with peers from starting points.
-All pupils achieve >6 APS using TT.
-To improve self esteem and confidence of PP children Increase in self-esteem and confidence evident in class.
+Almost all pupils achieve their age-related expected standard - and/or progress in line with peers from starting points To improve self esteem and confidence of PP children Increase in self-esteem and confidence evident in class.
 Almost all pupils making expected progress across the school.
 High level of engagement as measured using school tracking system.
 All pupils have access to enrichment activities - promote engagement in wider school curriculum/learning.
-Staff are able to look for signs and address them early by completing an ELSA form for a block of supervision to stop it becoming a barrier to learning - (Entrance and exit questionnaires completed if given ELSA support).